-- 95. Recipients of cash transfers appreciate the flexibility in deciding what to purchase that such transfers give them.
-The CBT modality will be expanded either alone or in combination with food transfers as market conditions and retail supply chains permit.27 Decisions regarding the use of CBTs will be informed by gender analyses and the preferences of women and men beneficiaries. - 96.
+- 94. Recipients of cash transfers appreciate the flexibility in deciding what to purchase that such transfers give them.
+The CBT modality will be expanded either alone or in combination with food transfers as market conditions and retail supply chains permit.24 Decisions regarding the use of CBTs will be informed by gender analyses and the preferences of women and men beneficiaries. - 95.
 The use of CBTs will contribute to stimulating food trade and commercial activities that are currently constrained primarily by a lack of working capital and reduced consumer purchasing power.
 WFP will monitor market information to inform the selection of appropriate modalities.
-A joint feasibility study in respect of CBTs conducted in May 2017 by WFP, the Government, OCHA, UNHCR and UNICEF29.
-In line with the recommendations resulting from that study, a CBT working group, led by the Government, co-chaired on a rotational basis by United Nations agencies and NGOs and including financial and mobile services providers, has been established.
-The working group will explore CBT minimum requirements, including the interoperability of providers, with a view to the wider programmatic use of CBTs.
+The joint feasibility study in respect of CBTs conducted in May 2017 by WFP, the Government, OCHA, UNHCR and UNICEF26 resulted in recommendations for establishing a multi-sector coordination platform led by the Government, strong commitments from partners and developing a national plan of action for CBTs, including joint advocacy and resource mobilization.

-27 WFP.
+24 WFP.
 May 2017.
 Retail supply chain assessments.

-28 WFP.
+25 WFP.
 May 2017.
 Etude de faisabilité des transferts monétaires au Burundi (Feasibility study on CBTs in Burundi).

-29 Ibid.
+26 Ibid.

 TABLE 2: FOOD RATIONS (g/person/day) BY STRATEGIC OUTCOME AND ACTIVITY

 Food type/CBTs BTs Strategic outcome 1 Strategic outcome 2 Strategic outcome 3

 Activity 1.1: Provide unconditional food and/or cash-based assistance to refugees in camps Activity 1.2: Provide unconditional food and/or cash-based assistance to severely food-insecure crisis-affected local populations Activity 2.1: Provide conditional food and/or cash-based assistance to food-insecure households through productive asset creation, livelihood diversification and nutrition counselling activities.
-STROOT HEATS AS STROOT ABOUT CHIMIT CH Activity 2.2: Provide home-grown school meals to school-good children Activity 3.1: Provide specialized nutritious foods in combination with SBCC activities to children, adolescent girls and pregnant and lactating women and girls
+STROOT HEATS AS STROOT ABOUT CHILDEN Activity 2.2: Provide home-grown school meals to school-good children Activity 3.1: Provide specialized nutritious foods in combination with SBCC activities to children, adolescent girls and pregnant and lactating women and girls

 Refugees Crisis-affected people Food-insecure households Preschool children Primary school children Treatment of moderate acute malnutrition - children aged 6-59 months Treatment of moderate acute malnutrition - pregnant and lactating women and girls Prevention of undernutrition - children aged 6-23 months Prevention of undernutrition - pregnant and lactating women and girls Prevention of micronutrient deficiencies - children aged 6-23 months Prevention of micronutrient deficiencies - adolescent girls

 Cereals 360 360 360 80 150 240

 Pulses 120 120 120 30 40

 Oil 25 25 25 10 10 30

 Salt 5 5 5 3 3

 Sugar 15

-Supercereal
+Super Cereal

-Supercereal Plus 250
+Super Cereal Plus 250

 Micronutrient tablets 1

 Micronutrient powder 1

 Plumpy'Sup 92